avsa242/imuvgademo-spin/README.md

 ## Salient Features

-* ``AccelRay()``: Displays 3DoF accelerometer data as rays radiating from the screen center outwards in proportion with acceleration experienced by each axis (currently static orientation)
+* `accel_ray()`: Displays 3DoF accelerometer data as rays radiating from the screen center outwards in proportion with acceleration experienced by each axis (currently static orientation)
-* ``GyroRay()``: Display 3DoF gyroscope data as above, but in a pseudo-3D fashion.
+* `gyro_ray()`: Display 3DoF gyroscope data as above, but in a pseudo-3D fashion.
 Trig is used to locate the endpoints of the lines following an elliptical path around the center of the screen, with a circle also attached to the endpoint.
 The circle radius changes with movement to give a slight sense of depth.
-* ``MagPlot()``: Display 3DoF magnetometer data plotted in x, y as three functions: XY, XZ, YZ
+* `mag_plot()`: Display 3DoF magnetometer data plotted in x, y as three functions: XY, XZ, YZ

 ## Requirements